John Stamos Is ‘Disappointed’ That The Media Made His Art Show Interview About Lori Loughlin

-John Stamos expressed disappointment with the media after an interview he gave — which was supposed to be about the Love and Art Show in Malibu — took a wrong turn and swerved into an interview about his former co-star Lori Loughlin.
+Actor John Stamos expressed disappointment with the media after an interview he gave — which was supposed to be about the Love and Art Show in Malibu — took a wrong turn and swerved into an interview about his former costar, Lori Loughlin.

 On Sunday night, Entertainment Tonight‘s Nancy O’Dell interviewed Stamos, 55, about his involvement with the art show.
-She also asked him about Laughlin — a subject he clearly did not want to discuss.
+She also asked him about Loughlin — a subject he clearly did not want to discuss.

 Entertainment Tonight reported that Loughlin was not expected to appear in the final season of Fuller House.
 Stamos, who is producing the season, said he was still trying to figure out how she might be factored into the show.